-It's the extraordinary story people are marvelling at this week — the boy who went missing, only to be reunited with his family over seven decades later.
+It's the extraordinary story people are marvelling at — the boy who went missing, only to be reunited with his family over seven decades later.

 In February 1951, six-year-old Luis Armando Albino was enjoying life in Oakland, California.
 He and five of his siblings had just been brought to America by their mother Antonia from Puerto Rico in search of a better life.